LuanRT/YouTube.js/README_v2.0.0WIP.md

 It requires a runtime with the following features:
 - [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
   - On Node we use [undici]()'s fetch implementation which requires Node.js 16.8+.
 You may provide your own fetch implementation if you need to use an older version.
-See [`fetching`](#usage-fetching) for more information.
+See [providing your own fetch implementation](#custom-fetch) for more information.
   - The `Response` object returned by fetch must thus be spec compliant and return a `ReadableStream` object if you want to use the `VideoInfo#download` method.
 (Implementations like `node-fetch` returns a non-standard `Readable` object.)
 - [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) required.